Baptiste-Ponchel/Thermo-mechanical-simulation-of-a-braking-disc--using-Abaqus-/README.md

 https://github.com/user-attachments/assets/f86408e6-b578-4ee1-89f5-2978d4089fc8

+## <p align="center"> The Report of this project : </p>

 [Study_report-Thermo-mechanical-simulation-of-a-braking-disc--using-Abaqus.pdf](https://github.com/user-attachments/files/21093291/Study_report-Thermo-mechanical-simulation-of-a-braking-disc--using-Abaqus.pdf)

+Please, note that this report wasn't reviewed yet.
+There may be some theorical or English language mistakes (I'm not a native of an English-speaking country).

-This project uses Abaqus 2019, the Visual studio 2019 environment and the intel OneApi 2025.0 Compiler tools.
+This project uses Abaqus 2019, Visual studio 2019 environment and the intel OneApi 2025.0 Compiler tools.

 # <p align="center">  HOW TO USE </p>